 Various collections were made by ESDC over the QTR recouped from Sub-Recipients.
-This is an otherwise Inactive Program, and needs to be reviewed by the WTC Review committee to &ldquoclose&rdquo the program.
+This is an otherwise Inactive Program, and needs to be reviewed by the WTC Review committee to &Idquoclose&rdquo the program.
 ESDC is shorthanded and has not does so yet.
-It is expected that in January of 2013 a final report will be sent to the WTC review committee and action taken to close the program.
+There are outstanding legal issues with three recipients of grants which is delaying the closure of this program.
+It is currently with the ESDC legal department and there is no indication of a timeframe for the resolution of this issues.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Total

-Total Total
+Cumulative Actual Total / Expected

 of Businesses 0 492/1

 This Report Period Cumulative Actual Total / Expected

-Low Mod Total Low Mod Total Lo w/Mod%
+Low Mod Total Low Mod Total Low/Mod%

 of Persons 0 0 0 2101/0 1665/0 9810/1 38.39